 "Course I am!"
 Ed exclaimed, tossing his head arrogantly.
 "Takes more than that to bring me down."

 Mustang nodded and pushed himself fully upright, running a hand through his messy hair.
 "Right.
 Of course.
-Shit, my back hurts…"
+Ow, my back hurts…"

 "That's what you get for falling asleep like that," Hughes said knowingly.
 He hooked his arm under Mustang's elbow and heaved him to his feet, earning a pained groan from the colonel.